vinaysharma14/rapid-react/README.md

 - **Rapid React** has been re-written from [React Redux](https://react-redux.js.org/) to [Redux Toolkit](https://redux-toolkit.js.org/) APIs.
 This would dramatically reduce the boilerplate code required to work with Redux and further cut down your development efforts. :weight_lifting:

-> Thas been considered after an in-depth advice from [Mark Erikson](https://github.com/markerikson) who is a Redux maintainer.
+> This has been considered after an in-depth advice from [Mark Erikson](https://github.com/markerikson) who is a Redux maintainer.
 You may check his suggestions [here](https://www.reddit.com/r/reactjs/comments/khhh49/introducing_react_rapid_a_light_weight/) which cover **RTK** as the recommended way to write Redux logic.
 This would be a **breaking change** for existing users.

 - Added support for Redux Thunk middleware!